-When indulging in the growth process, a company should first assess its capability to finance and manage the small entities that come together through a buy and build strategy.
+When engaging in the growth process, a company should first assess its capability to finance and manage the small entities that come together through a buy and build strategy.
 Certain entities can comfortably support the acquisition of such platforms and companies while others cannot.
 The approach that the company adopts should suit its growth and expansion plans.
-Growth is a long-term strategy, and every entity should aim at expanding to other markets and localities, which should reflect in increased revenue and profits.
-However, any miscalculation can see an entity on a decline rather than an incline due to wrong growth and expansion strategies.
+Growth is a long-term strategy, and every entity should aim at expanding to other markets and localities, which should be reflected in increased revenue and profits.
+However, any miscalculation can see an entity on a decline rather than improve, due to wrong growth and expansion strategies.

 2. Roll out strategically

-The acquisition and later, the integration of a platform company with the other companies, can be an uphill task if not well thought out.
+The acquisition and, later, the integration of a platform company with the other companies can be an uphill task if not well thought out.
 The process should, therefore, be strategically taking every acquisition singly and with utmost care.
 Every acquisition should be carefully embedded into the rest of the group carefully without the hurry to acquire the next company.
-It ensures that the management makes the right choices of companies that also blend in perfectly with other acquired entities.
-Otherwise, the organization would be based on a shaky foundation, which could can to failure.
+This ensures that the management makes the right choices of companies that also blend in perfectly with other acquired entities.
+Otherwise, the organization would be based on a shaky foundation, which could lead to failure.

 3. Invest in the right Industry

 The industry, to a large extent, determines whether the buy and build strategy would work.
 Some industries are characterized by a lack of maturity and profitability, especially for short-term investments.
 The management team should pick a lucrative sector that will grow, blossom, and flourish within a short period.
 Furthermore, the platform company should be best suited for the sector in question.
 The expertise will guide the organization towards a profitable future if the industry is the right one.
 The acquired companies should, therefore, be related to the sector, which ensures fast blending and saving time and money.